European Traveler

 Exterior view of the Anne Frank Huis Museum in Amsterdam

-The Anne Frank Museum is open daily from 9 am and closes season depending between 5 pm and 10 pm.
-The museum is closed only on Yom Kippur (5 October 2022, 25 September 2023, 12 October 2024) — opening hours are shorter (or longer) on some other major vacation days.
+The Anne Frank Museum is open daily from 9 am to 10 pm.
+The museum is closed only on Yom Kippur (12 October 2024, 2 October 2025, and 21 September 2026) — opening hours are shorter on some other major vacation days but as time-slot reservations are essential this is easily confirmed when booking tickets.

 Some staircases inside the museum are extremely steep even for visitors who otherwise have little difficulty walking or negotiating regular stairs.